Vaschi/beginner-friendly-course-list/README.md

 Mathematics is the intricate language of the universe, a symphony of logic and creativity, unlocking nature's deepest secrets and shaping our modern world in countless, often unseen ways.

-"A mathematician is a blind man in a dark room looking for a black cat which isn't there." ~ some guy that dropped out of medical school and married his first cousine
+"A mathematician is a blind man in a dark room looking for a black cat which isn't there." ~ some guy that dropped out of medical school

 ### Course 1:
 - **Title:** [Mathematics for Machine Learning and Data Science Specialization](https://www.coursera.org/specializations/mathematics-for-machine-learning-and-data-science?)